Free home visits

 Ototoxicity is a serious issue that affects many individuals, including those who are being treated with certain medications, are exposed to chemicals in the workplace, or are regularly exposed to loud noises.

 How do ototoxic drugs cause hearing loss?
 One of the most common causes of ototoxicity is the use of certain medications, including aminoglycoside antibiotics, loop diuretics, and chemotherapy drugs.
-These medications can damage the hair cells and nerve fibers in the inner ear, leading to hearing loss and tinnitus.
+These medications can damage the hair cells and nerve fibres in the inner ear, leading to hearing loss and tinnitus.

 If we look at antibiotics associated with ototoxicity and hearing loss - aminoglycoside antibiotics are often used to treat bacterial infections, but they can cause permanent hearing loss if used for an extended period of time or in high doses.
-Loop diuretics, which are used to treat conditions such as heart failure and kidney disease, can also cause hearing loss and tinnitus, particularly when given intravenously.

 Other ototoxic hearing loss examples include Chemotherapy drugs, such as cisplatin, which can also cause ototoxicity, which can be temporary or permanent, depending on the dosage and duration of treatment.

-These drugs are used to treat various types of cancer, and while they are highly effective in killing cancer cells, they can also damage the hair cells and nerve fibers in the inner ear.
+These drugs are used to treat various types of cancer, and while they are highly effective in killing cancer cells, they can also damage the hair cells and nerve fibres in the inner ear.
 This can lead to hearing loss, tinnitus, and balance problems, which can have a significant impact on a patient's quality of life.

 In addition to medications, exposure to certain chemicals and substances in the workplace can also cause ototoxicity.
 Individuals who work in industries such as construction, manufacturing, and agriculture may be exposed to chemicals such as solvents, heavy metals, and pesticides.
 These can damage the inner ear and lead to hearing loss and tinnitus.